 In 1836 Gov. Arthur had observed the difficulty of crossing Tacky Creek and gave orders to Captain William Turner to build a timber bridge.
 This was replaced by the present stone bridge under the direction of Alexander Cheyne, Director of Public Works, using masons who had worked on the Macquarie River bridge at Ross.

 Lake Leake was built in 1880 to supply permanent water for Campbell Town, approx 30 mins drive to the east, enjoy the beautiful bush scenery and great trout fishing.
 Currawong Lakes trout fishery and wildlife retreat are on the Long Marsh dam Road at Lake Leake.

-10 km west of the town is the tiny hamlet (it is so small it does not appear on most maps) of Kirklands where the poet A.D.
+10 km west of Ross is the tiny hamlet of Kirklands (it is so small it does not appear on most maps), first settled by Scottish immigrants, where the poet A.D.
 Hope's father was Presbyterian minister during the 1910s.
 The manse, where Hope spent his childhood, was built as early as 1828.

 Kirklands Presbyterian Church, built mainly with convict labour, was dedicated in October 1836.
 It is closely associated with the establishment of the Presbyterian Church in Tasmania.
 It opened in 1836 and was one of the earliest Presbyterian churches in Van Diemen's Land.
 Presbyterian worship at the settlement along the Macquarie River commenced in the late 1820’s, some time before the Kirklands church was built.
 Today the church appears very much the same as when it was built.
 Kirklands' substantial cemetery is probably one of the best tended in rural Tasmania.
 It has large numbers historic headstones, reflecting the churches long history and the generations that once populated this area.